automaate/gen1_wiki_sandbox/Application-Components.md

 # Summary

-A collection of applications are provided with MPLAB® Harmony Graphics Suite to help new users get started with MPLAB Harmony Graphics Suite development.
-This page describes the makeup of a MPLAB Harmony Graphics Suite application.
+A collection of applications are provided with MPLAB® Harmony Graphics Suite to help new users get started with MPLAB® Harmony Graphics Suite development.
+This page describes the makeup of a MPLAB® Harmony Graphics Suite application.

 ![Microchip Technology](images/architecture_harmony.png)